 Using Collapsible Sections (Progressive Form Disclosure)

-To keep forms organized and prevent information overload, Stuffolio uses collapsible sections in the product form:
+To keep forms organized and prevent information overload, Stuffolio uses collapsible sections in the Add Item form:

 Essential fields are always visible at the top (Product Name, Manufacturer, etc.)